 (image by Ignacio Kristof)

 As said in the in the chart above, if your system is not yet in HANA DB, I would first migrate the system to HANA DB with the correct support package and then, in a subsequent process would do the migration to S/4HANA.
-I would do everything in the same project, only in a small system landscape.
+I would only do a One Step approach (HANA migration + S4 conversion) in a small and simple system landscape.

 “Must-know” for the conversion process